NeuroML and spatially detailed cells¶

 These simplified models are also often called abstract cells or point neurons, because they reduce the detailed anatomy and biophysical specificity found in nature, into just a few scalar values that produce a (roughly) equivalent response.

-There is also another, more “direct” approach to simulate biophysics, by taking into account the spatial extent of the neuron and the immediate electro-chemical reactions that are supposed to take place slong it.
+There is also another, more “direct” approach to simulate biophysics, by taking into account the spatial extent of the neuron and the immediate electro-chemical reactions that are supposed to take place along it.
 The “spatial” or “physically-based” formulation is thus composed of the shape (called morphology in neuro-anatomy) of the neuron, and the biophysical mechanisms that are present across the morphology.
 Under this formulation, most cell-internal biophysics properties (such as ion channels, concentration models, and physical membrane and cytosol properties) are modelled as being finely distributed over spans of neurite; whereas points of interaction with the neuron such as synapses and input probes are modelled as non-spatial (“point”) processes that are located at a specific spot on the neuron.

-Aside: Once the biophysical effects are captured and quantified well enough through in-vitro and/or in-silico experiments, these effects can be added back to simplified neuron models: the aim is to preserve the effect while simplifying the dynamics equantions and their computational requirements.
+Aside: Once the biophysical effects are captured and quantified well enough through in-vitro and/or in-silico experiments, these effects can be added back to simplified neuron models: the aim is to preserve the effect while simplifying the dynamics equations and their computational requirements.
 These improved simplified neurons can be expressed in NeuroML with the help of LEMS, as shown in the relevant article.

-This article introduces the additional attributes that spatially-detailed cell models have comapred to point neuron models, outlines how these attributes can be stated through NeuroML, and shows the usual steps to construct spatially detailed neuron models, run them, and display and assess the simulation’s results.
+This article introduces the additional attributes that spatially-detailed cell models have compared to point neuron models, outlines how these attributes can be stated through NeuroML, and shows the usual steps to construct spatially detailed neuron models, run them, and display and assess the simulation’s results.

-Putting together a cell type
+Putting together a cell type¶

-In NeuroML, spatially-modelled neurons are desctibed through the generic-sounding <cell> tag, one for each neuron type.
+In NeuroML, spatially-modelled neurons are described through the generic-sounding <cell> tag, one for each neuron type.
 This tag must “contain” two other tags: a <morphology> tag that describes the shape of the neuron type, and a <biophysicalProperties> tag that describes the biophysics going on throughout the shape of the cell.
 Each of these tags will be explained in adequate depth in the following sections.

 When different cell types share a morphology or set of biophysics, or it’s just more convenient that way, the <morphology> and <biophysicalProperties> tags may have unique id attributes and be defined independently in the top-level <neuroml> tag.
-In this case, the <cell> tag may, instead of containing a <morphology> or <biophysicalProperties> tag inside it, have a morphology or biophysicalProperties attribute that names the stand-alone tag with associated id.
+In this case, the <cell> tag may, instead of containing a <morphology> or <biophysicalProperties> tag inside it, have a morphology or biophysicalProperties attribute that names the stand-alone tag with associated

 Let’s see how the attributes of a spatially-modelled neuron are described with NeuroML; first the shape of the neuron, and then the biophysics that are present on each part of the morphology.

-Peeking at the neuron model’s structure
+Peeking at the neuron model’s structure¶

 Before diving into the details, to provide some context on what we’re about to discuss, let’s visualise a spatially detailed neuron model first.
 For that we’ll use explain_cell that will be further explained in the following.